 The other half of getting ladybugs to come to your garden is to make sure they have enough bugs to eat.
 While it may seem counterproductive, leaving aphids and other pests alone will help with attracting ladybugs.
 It may be helpful to plant decoy plants that will attract and provide aphids while you keep your desired plants bug free until the ladybugs come to do it for you.
-Plants that can be used as aphid attracting decoy plants include:
+Plants that can be used as aphid-attracting decoy plants include:

-Another thing you can do to help bring ladybugs to the garden is to eliminate using insecticides.
+Another thing you can do to help bring ladybugs to the garden is to eliminate use of insecticides.
 Insecticides will kill ladybugs the same as they will kill harmful bugs.
 Placing shallow plates of water for ladybugs to drink out will also help attract ladybugs.
 You can also build ladybug houses to provide shelter for your ladybugs.

 Tips for Keeping Ladybugs in the Garden

 Sometimes, rather than wait for ladybugs to appear in our garden, it’s easier and faster to simply purchase some ladybugs.
 The problem then becomes, how do we keep the ladybugs we just purchased in our garden after we release them?